Brock1998/docker-healthchecks/README.md

 ## ✨ Features

-- 🔍 **Custom Healthchecks**: Ready-to-use scripts for monitoring container health.
+- 🔍 **Custom Healthchecks**: Ready-to-use healthchecks for monitoring container health.
 - 🌍 **Wide Compatibility**: Designed to work seamlessly with various containers.
 - ⚡ **Easy Integration**: Drop-in healthcheck commands for Docker Compose services.
 - 🐾 **Watchdog-Friendly**: Ideal for use with Watchdog to automate container restarts when issues are detected.